Pitching by position players: Usage

 In the very early days of Major League Baseball (MLB), before substitutions were generally allowed, pitching by a position player was often the only way to relieve a pitcher who was tiring: the pitcher and a position player would switch positions, but neither would leave the game entirely.
 For example, on July 22, 1884, manager Frank Bancroft of the Providence Greys wanted to relieve Charlie Sweeney after seven innings because the latter was allegedly drunk.
 This could only be done by asking Sweeney to switch positions with right fielder Cyclone Miller.
 Sweeney refused and left the team entirely.

 However, for most of the history of MLB, position players have rarely been called on to pitch.
 From 1950 through 1999, it happened a total of 574 times, an average of slightly less than 12 times a season, typically late in blowouts.

 Exceptions include the earliest years of the modern baseball era (it happened 236 times from 1901 through 1903) and during the player shortage of World War II (e.g. 71 times during 1942).
 From 1930 through 1937, it happened six times or less each season, and from 1965 through 1986, it happened eight times or less each season.
 There have been multiple seasons with no recorded instances, most recently in 2006, and multiple seasons with only a single instance, most recently in 2005.
 Since 2014, however, it has happened at least 23 times each season, including 90 times in 2019 and 112 times in 2021.

-Using a position player as a pitcher is meant to save relief pitchers for more competitive games, but it also risks injury to position players who are unfamiliar with pitching.
-In 1993, Jose Canseco became the first position player pitcher in Texas Rangers history, conceding two hits, three walks, and three earned runs to the Boston Red Sox in one inning, before injuring his arm and requiring Tommy John surgery that ended his season.
+Major League Baseball does not use run differential as a tiebreaker in its team standings.
+Thus, once a team is trailing by a large margin, there is no meaningful additional consequence to a team's season if it concedes additional runs, including by using inexperienced pitchers.
+Using a position player as a pitcher is meant to save relief pitchers for more competitive games.
+However, it also risks injury to position players who are unfamiliar with pitching, although position players generally mitigate the risk by focusing on maintaining control as opposed to velocity.
+In 1993, Jose Canseco of the Texas Rangers pitched one inning against the Boston Red Sox, conceding two hits, three walks, and three earned runs before injuring his arm; the resulting Tommy John surgery ended his season.